-The Estates General (French, États Généraux) was a representative assembly of the Ancien Régime, comprised of representatives from all Three Estates.
+The Estates-General (French, États Généraux) was a representative assembly of the Ancien Régime.
+It was comprised of representatives from all Three Estates.
 Unlike modern assemblies, the Estates General did not meet regularly.
 Instead, it was summoned occasionally by the king, usually in times of war or crisis.
 The Estates General had no sovereign or legislative power: its role was simply to advise or support the king.
-The first Estates General was gathered by King Philip IV in 1302, in the midst of a conflict with the Pope.
-During the 15th and 16th centuries, the Estates General was convened sporadically, usually to obtain the political, financial or military support of the Three Estates.
-The last Estates General before the French Revolution was held in 1614.
+The first Estates General was gathered by King Philip IV in 1302, during a conflict with the Pope.
+During the 15th and 16th centuries, the Estates General was convened sporadically, usually to obtain political, financial or military support from the Three Estates.
+The last Estates General before 1789 was held in 1614.
 It was not convened during the 72-year reign of Louis XIV, who considered it unnecessary in an age of absolute monarchical power.
 It was also not summoned by his successor, Louis XV.
-When Louis XVI convocated [called together] the Estates General in 1789, many considered this a sign of weakening monarchical power.
+When Louis XVI convocated [called together] the assembly in 1789, many considered this a sign of weakening monarchical power.

 A similar protest with the parlements forced Louis XVI to convoke the Estates General in 1789.
 In 1787 the king’s finance minister, Etienne Brienne, attempted to push through fiscal reforms that included a new land tax.
 Brienne’s proposal was blocked by the Paris parlement, which asserted that new taxes could only be approved by the Three Estates combined.
 This triggered an eight-month cold war between the royal government and the parlements.
 In November 1787 the king sought to win over the Paris parlement by promising to convoke an Estates General for 1792.
 The deadlock continued until May 1788, when Louis XVI followed his grandfather’s tactic, suspending the parlements in favour of newly appointed courts.
 But this decision created public outrage and a degree of violence, including the notorious ‘Day of Tiles’ when soldiers in Grenoble were pelted with roofing shingles.
 On August 8th 1788, the king relented and brought forward the Estates General by three years.
 His decree convoking the Estates General claimed to look forward to “calm and peaceful days after the storm”.

 The question then turned to how the Estates General would be formed and what voting procedures it should adopt.
-Traditionally, the Estates General had met as three separate estates.
+Traditionally, the assembly had met as three separate estates.
 The First Estate (clergy) and Second Estate (nobility) both assembled in full regalia, seated to the right and left of the king, while the Third Estate (commoners) dressed in black and were seated at the rear.
 Voting at the Estates General was conducted by order – that is, each of the Three Estates deliberated on matters separately and cast one vote in unison.
-This electoral procedure meant the Third Estate, which represented around 97 percent of the people, was regularly outvoted by the First and Second Estates, which represented the remaining three percent.
+This electoral procedure meant the Third Estate, which represented around 97 per cent of the people, was regularly outvoted by the First and Second Estates, which represented the remaining three per cent.
 These procedures and precedents dated back to the previous Estates General in 1614, however, so it was unclear what might happen in 1789.

 The question was partly answered in September 1788 when the Paris parlement, now recalled by the king, issued the edicts summoning the Estates General.
 According to these edicts, the Estates General was to adopt its 1614 form and procedures, with the Three Estates meeting separately and voting by order.
 This triggered outrage among the bourgeoisie and in the pages of newspapers.
 The parlements, previously hailed as defenders of liberty and the people, were now condemned as servants of aristocratic self-interest.
 This gave rise to two slogans: “voting by head” (a call for votes to be decided by the ballots of individual deputies) and “doubling the Third” (a demand that representation for the Third Estate be increased twofold).
 In November 1788 the king, acting on the advice of Jacques Necker, recalled the Assembly of Notables to examine the issue.
 The Notables only confirmed the ruling of the parlements, insisting on the procedures of 1614.
 On December 27th the king, by way of compromise, agreed to double the number of seats for deputies from the Third Estate.
 The question of voting, however, was left unresolved.
 This was significant because no matter how many deputies were elected to represent the Third Estate, its voting power remained unchanged.